k-Mixup Regularization for Deep Learning via Optimal Transport: Proof of Theorem

 \section{Proof of Theorem \ref{thm:clusters}}

-We first prove the result for two clusters of weight $p$ and $1-p$.
-With our clustered assumption, we may assume that all identifications that can be intracluster will be intracluster.
-Thus, if $s_1$ and $s_2$ denote the number of points in cluster 1 from batch 1 and 2, then the resulting number of cross-cluster matches is $\abs{s_1-s_2}$.
-As the samples for our batches are i.i.d., these random variables follow a simple binomial distribution $B(k,p)$.
+By Lemma \ref{lem:balls}, if $r_i$ and $s_i$ denote the number of points in cluster $i$ from batch 1 and 2, the resulting number of cross-cluster matches is $\frac{1}{2}\sum_i \abs{r_i - s_i}$.
+As the samples for our batches are i.i.d., these random variables ($r_i$, $s_i$, where $r_i$ is independent of $s_i$) each (marginally) follow a simple binomial distribution $B(k,p_i)$.
 We can bound the expectation of this quantity with Jensen's inequality: